BERG Wozzeck Act I “The Captain”

 BACH “Und es waren viel weiber…” from St Matthew Passion

 HANDEL “Shepherd, what art thou pursuing” from Acis & Galatea

 ZIPORYN A House in Bali – Excerpt, Act 2 Scene 2

-Marc’s recording of Lully’s Thésée with the Boston Early Music Festival was nominated for a Grammy Award.
-He is also featured on recordings of Charpentier’s Judicium Salomonis with Les Arts Florissants, conducted by William Christie; Handel’s Acis and Galatea with Les Boréades conducted by Eric Milnes; and Monteverdi’s L’Orfeo with Apollo’s Fire led by Jeannette Sorrel.
+Mr. Molomot’s recordings include the Grammy Award–nominated Lully’s Thésée with the Boston Early Music Festival; Charpentier’s Judicium Salomonis with Les Arts Florissants, conducted by William Christie; Handel’s Acis and Galatea with Les Boréades conducted by Eric Milnes; and Monteverdi’s L’Orfeo with Apollo’s Fire led by Jeannette Sorrel.